-The concept of "animal rights" springs from the idea that some, or all, nonhuman beings are entitled to the possession of their own lives, and that their most basic interests--such as an interest in not suffering--should be afforded the same consideration as human beings.
+By law, animals are "property," or "things" that do not have rights on their own.
+But some legal reformers, including Tribe, would like to see the legal definition of "persons" expanded to include chimpanzees.
+Chimpanzees are our closest genetic relatives.
+Of course, chimpanzees cannot file lawsuits on their own, but animal-rights advocates are proposing nonhuman beings are entitled to the possession of their own lives, and that their most basic interests--such as an interest in not suffering--should be afforded the same consideration as human beings.
 Advocates oppose the assignment of moral value and fundamental protections on the basis of species membership alone--an idea known since 1970 as "speciesism," when the term was coined by Richard D. Ryder--arguing that it is a prejudice as irrational as any other.
 They agree for the most part that animals should no longer be viewed as property, or used as food, clothing, research subjects, entertainment, or beasts of burden.

 How can one decide what rights an animal should have?
 Some people might say, "Animals shouldn't have the rights of a human being, because they cannot behave responsibly like a human being."
 Now, there might be some merit to this.
-An adult has the right to vote, the right to drink alcohol

-(responsibly), the right to own property and the right to drive a car, and so on.
+An adult has the right to vote, the right to drink alcohol (responsibly), the right to own property and the right to drive a car, and so on.